ilia144000/rannta-knowledge-hub/docs/poc/stage1_prototype.md

 Field becomes self-regulating, energy-redistributing organism

+✨ Declaration
 This document marks the formal transition from theory to on-chain activation.
 Every activation from this point contributes to the awakening of the RANNTA organism.

 Field Code: 13 | Manifestation Layer: 130 | Status: ACTIVE